Salesforce-Industries-Process-Library/Communications-Cloud/README.md

 # To Install

-'Download' the datapack to your device.
+'Download' the TMF620_Multipack.json and TMF620_AttributeCategory.json datapack files to your device.

 Open the target org where the datapacks will be installed and navigate to the 'Omnistudio Integration Procedures' page.